Vyral/base-template/_posts/2020-01-23-the-relationship-between-price-size-location-and-quality.md

 This may look like common sense at first, but when we’re in the middle of the buying process, sometimes we can get confused or overwhelmed.&nbsp; During the process where we lay out this formula for them, **we also ask our clients a few framing questions:&nbsp;**

 * **Is location or quality more important to you?&nbsp;**
-* **Are you okay with paying more in order to get the size that you need, or would you rather sacrifice the quality for the size?**
+* **Are you okay with paying more to get the size that you need, or would you rather sacrifice the quality for the size?**
 * **If you want a home of a certain size and quality, are you okay with changing your location or your price?**

 This formula keeps things simple and allows us to help our clients find their perfect home that fits not only their budget, but also their size, quality, and location requirements.